hakash2002/elixir/README.md

 Setup ELIXIR using ASDF

-Then run by prefixing the file with elixir in terminal
+Then run by prefixing the filename with elixir in terminal